 Mini PC specs can often soar as high as any desktop PC (although they aren't as friendly for modding or upgrades), so they can be very good if you are willing to pay for a high-end version.
-However, mini PCs are also a strong choice if you want to save money on something simpler than the standard desktop PC, as our Asus Chromebox pick shows.
+However, mini PCs are also a strong choice if you want to save money on something simpler than the standard desktop PC.
 This requires a compromise on specs like storage and RAM, though.

 Since mini PCs can vary significantly, start by thinking about your needs.
 Do you need something that can mimic a traditional desktop PC at work?
-HP’s Workstation option may be the best pick.
 Do you need compatibility with Apple devices?
-Apple’s latest M1-powered Mac Mini is the best choice.
 Do you want to save money and focus on portability?
-Something like Lenovo’s ThinkCentre or a Chromebox is a good choice.
-Focus on the specs that are most important to you, and look at all upgrade options before you make your choice.

-You certainly can.
-Our first Intel NUC kit is designed specifically for gaming, as some gamers prefer a compact PC to take with them on the road for LAN gaming.
-Gamers may have to put in a little more work — and consider a higher budget — into outfitting a mini PC with their desired components, but it's definitely possible.
+You certainly can, as some gamers prefer a compact PC to take with them on the road for LAN gaming.
+Gamers may have to put in a little more work -- and money -- into outfitting a mini PC with their desired components, but it's definitely possible.

 If your workspace doesn't already have a monitor ready for a PC, then you will also need to choose a monitor.
-A set of speakers may be a good idea for your workspace, too, and you may like to include an external hard drive for more expansive storage.
+A set of speakers may be a good idea for your workspace as well, and you may like to include an external hard drive for more expansive storage.